 "One function of football, even enjoyed vicariously, was to reaffirm men's bonds with other men and their masculinity—to inject some manliness into the sentimentality," Pleck writes.
 "Listening to football was an additional masculine element that followed the ritual of carving the turkey: Man the gladiator side by side with man the hunter."

 The Holiday That Failed to Stop the Civil War

-When you are giving thanks to specific individuals this year, don’t forget to include Sarah Josepha Hale.
-The editor of Godey’s magazine (widely regarded as the Miller-McCune of its day), Hale began issuing yearly editorials in 1846 encouraging the “great American festival” of Thanksgiving, which at the time was celebrated only in New England.
-Hale sent letters urging its celebration to many of the nation’s political and military leaders, in the hope that a new national holiday would unite the country and help avert a civil war.
+When you are giving thanks to specific individuals this year, don't forget to include Sarah Josepha Hale.
+The editor of Godey's magazine, Hale began issuing yearly editorials in 1846 encouraging the "great American festival" of Thanksgiving, which at the time was celebrated only in New England.
+Hale sent letters urging its celebration to many of the nation's political and military leaders, in the hope that a new national holiday would unite the country and help avert a civil war.

 We all know how that effort turned out.
 But one recipient of her correspondence, Abraham Lincoln, ultimately did take her advice.
 The president declared a national day of thanksgiving in November 1863, in part to commemorate the battle of Gettysburg.

 Pleck of the University of Illinois provides this information in her 1999 paper "The Making of the Domestic Occasion: The History of Thanksgiving in the United States."
 She contends that the real impetus for the holiday was the changing economic environment in the mid- to late 19th century, which found more and more workers moving off the farm and to the cities.